michael-mueller-git/mtfg-rs/README.md

 # mtfg-rs

-mtfg-rs is a rust rewrite of the Motion Tracking Funscript Generator (MTFG) Add-On from [Python-Funscript-Editor](https://github.com/michael-mueller-git/Python-Funscript-Editor). mtfg-rs is a motion tracking program to partially automate the generation of funscripts.
+mtfg-rs is a rust rewrite of the Motion Tracking Funscript Generator (MTFG) Add-On from [Python-Funscript-Editor](https://github.com/michael-mueller-git/Python-Funscript-Editor).

 ## Why does this project exists?